Aaron-Hsieh-0129/Next-Genegration-Adaptive-Convection-Circulation-Coupling-Framework/README.md

 # Next Genegration Adaptive Convection-Circulation Coupling Framework

+Please refer to https://aaron-hsieh-0129.github.io/models-web/ to get the examples and the documentations.

 This is a framework coupled a cubed-sphere shallow water model and a 2D vector vorticity cloud resolving model

 It's a developing project so the interface is not constructed completely.
 If you want to modify the logic inside the coupler or the two models, please check the Guidance for Code Modification.